anquanscan/sec-tools/README.md

 [Propane](https://github.com/InjectionSoftwareandSecurityLLC/Propane): An Open Source KoTH Platform
 [kAFL](https://github.com/IntelLabs/kAFL): A fuzzer for full VM kernel/driver targets
 [SubR3con](https://github.com/rohitcoder/SubR3con): SubR3con is a script written in python.
 It uses Sublist3r to enumerate all subdomains of a specific target and then it checks for status code for possible subdomain takeover vulnerability.
 This works great with Subover.go
 [massivekube](https://github.com/massivekube/massivekube): High security, resilient, batteries included kubernetes deployment.
+[homework-cloud](https://github.com/nopesir/homework-cloud): "Analysis of security mechanisms in Istio": homework paper from the Cloud Computing course at Politecnico di Torino (a.y.
+2019/20).